Appointments and Prescriptions

 Same-Day Appointments

 The practice has two doctors on duty for urgent or same day appointments.
 Please telephone the surgery giving brief details of your problem to a receptionist who will put you on the duty doctors’ telephone list and a doctor will call you back and discuss your problem in detail so that the most appropriate service can be offered.
-If you leave a message after 4.00pm a GP will call you the next day.

 Routine Appointments